BOOK REVIEW: Crescent City: House of Earth and Blood by Sarah J Maas

 I'd been fooled by SJM before - Feyre from ACOTAR had started as a shell, and it had taken three books for her to develop.
 Three whole books to share all her secrets with the reader, each one planted in steath, to bloom into something remarkable; unfurling and growing with every page.

 Why I thought Crescent City would be different, I'll never know, but I suddenly realised, about halfway through the book, that the swearing was no longer jarring - it was fitting of the characters, and appropriate.
-The info-dumps were long gone, replaced by vivid descriptions and clever dialogue, and the characters were growning in depth, rounding out and becoming the full versions of themselves - because of their interactions with others.
+The info-dumps were long gone, replaced by vivid descriptions and clever dialogue, and the characters were growing in depth, rounding out and becoming the full versions of themselves - because of their interactions with others.

 By the grand finale (and the plot-shaking twists and turns that SJM threw at me!)
 I was smiling and nodding and crying at every page, drawn into the fresh new world that she had created.